mgsosna/mattsosna.com/_posts/statistics/2021-06-22-ARIMA-intro.md

 author: matt_sosna
 ---

 Forecasting is a ubiquitous problem.
+What will weather be, what will stock price be, what will sales be next quarter.

 Time series data = repeated measures over time.

 There are assumptions in modeling time series.
 The biggest one is that the time series is **stationary** (at least over the period you're modeling and forecasting).
 This means that the parameters that can summarize the time series aren't changing over time; the mean isn't increasing, the variance isn't decreasing, etc. It doesn't matter what section of the time series you look at $-$ the underlying process generating that data is the same.
 If this _isn't_ true, you'll need to transform your data before you can model it, e.g. by differencing.